 Maiwand Rahyab has served in leadership capacities in national and international organisations for the past 15 years.
-He has served as director of the Afghanistan Institute for Civil Society since 2014.
+He has served as director of the Afghanistan Institute for Civil Society from 2014 to 2017.
 Prior to this, Mr Rahyab has led international humanitarian aid organisations such as Focus and Counterpart International in Afghanistan.

 In 2006 he worked as Chevening fellow in democracy and rule of law at the Centre for Studies in Security and Diplomacy at the University of Birmingham in the UK and as an Organisation for Security and Cooperation in Europe (OSCE) international electoral observer in Tajikistan.
 Additionally, he has working experiences in technical, management, research, and organisational development fields.